 Last, but certainly not least, we have sprint training for developing speed.

 More so than any other method for developing speed, sprint training requires a full dynamic warm up beforehand to avoid injury and prepare the muscles for max output.

 Sprint training for speed varies depending on the demands of your sport.

-For example, a track and field athlete in the 200m will require much more top-end speed than a basketball player, and therefore need different types of sprint training for speed.
+For example, a track and field athlete in the 200m requires much more top-end speed than a basketball player, and therefore requires different types of sprint training for speed.